Welcome to Cherokee Amateur Radio Society Club Website

 Click on the Meetings & Organization menu for time and detailed location information for upcoming meetings.

-Bob Cheek N4RFC did a great session on antenna modeling.
-For those who missed it, it was recorded.
-Now we have to figure out how to get it posted.
+Bob Cheek N4RFC did a great session in January on antenna modeling.
+For those who missed it, it was recorded, which is posted on the Technical Programs page.

 Marty Buehring - KB4MG Club President presented the 2018 plan.
 Slides can be found on the meetings page.